DragonflyStats/IntroLaTex/11-tablesfromcsv.md

 Tables from .csv in LaTeX with pgfplotstable
 ======================================================================================
-Use the package pgfplotstable to read tables from .csv files automatically and add them to your document.
+Use the package ***pgfplotstable*** to read tables from .csv files automatically and add them to your document.

-[Open document online]

-Syntax and usage of pgfplotstable
+* Syntax and usage of pgfplotstable
-Adding new columns
+* Adding new columns
-Layout of a .csv file
+* Layout of a .csv file
-Syntax and usage of pgfplotstable
+* Syntax and usage of pgfplotstable

 When writing papers, it is sometimes necessary to present a large amount of data in tables.
 Writing such tables in LaTeX by hand is a very time-consuming and error-prone task.
 To avoid this, we can simply import the data directly from .csv (comma-separated value) files.
 Programs such as Excel, OpenOffice Calc or even emacs org-mode can export data sheets as .csv files.
 LaTeX can not work with them directly, but we can use the following code, to generate tables from .csv files:
 <pre><code>